Pierre Tendean: 30th September Movement

+On 30 September 1965 at approximately 15:00, Tendean was officially recorded as being on leave, as he planned to travel to Semarang the following morning to attend his mother’s birthday.
+That afternoon, despite his leave status, he assisted Victor Sihite, a journalist from Sinar Harapan, who sought to photograph General A. H. Nasution for an article marking the anniversary of the Armed Forces of the Republic of Indonesia (ABRI), recommending the journalist to visit the following day.
+Later the same afternoon, Tendean met with his brother-in-law, Jusuf Razak, to discuss his planned return to Semarang the next day.

+In the early hours of 1 October 1965, a force of approximately 100 personnel drawn from Tjakrabirawa and several other units arrived at General A. H. Nasution's residence.
+According to Nasution's later testimony, the group initially managed to locate him, but a commotion ensued, enabling him to escape by jumping out of an outer wall.
+His eldest child, awakened by the disturbance, reported the incident to Pierre Tendean, who then armed himself with a Garand rifle and went out to confront the intruders.
+After a brief exchange, Tendean was taken away by the troops, reportedly because he was mistaken for Nasution, as recalled by Hamdan Mansjur, one of Nasution's aides present at the residence.

 Pierre Tendean on a 1966 Indonesia stamp with his name being misspelled as Andreas instead of Andries.

 In the early morning hours of October 1, 1965, troops loyal to the 30 September Movement (G30S) came to Nasution's house with the intention of kidnapping him.
 Shots were fired, awakening Tendean who was staying in the general's housing complex.
 He was apprehended by the troops and was mistaken for Nasution in the darkened villa.
 Nasution himself was able to escape in the confusion.

 Tendean was brought to Lubang Buaya along with six high-ranking officers of the army.
 He was shot to death, and his body thrown into an old well with those of the other captives.
 His body was among those recovered from the well just three days later.

 On 5 October 1965, President Sukarno named Pierre Tendean a national hero for his dedication and sacrifice to the nation.
 He was posthumously promoted to the rank of Captain and buried in the Kalibata Heroes' Cemetery.
 The second youngest of the 8 who were killed in Jakarta, he was only 26 years old at the time of his murder.

+Personal life

+Tendean had an older sister, Mitzi Farre, and younger sister, Rooswidiati.